amrst3/Blog/README.md

 # Blog
-this is blog website created using native PHP and SQL data base for backend, and HTML,CSS,JS for frontend
+This is blog website created using native PHP and SQL data base for backend, and HTML,CSS,JS for frontend.
 # Functionality:
 * Registration
 * Authentication